mucommander/mucommander/package/readme.txt

 - Added a new icon for the virtual bookmarks file system (bookmark://).
 - Package the 'portable' version packaged as zip archive rather than "tarball".
 - Accelerate system files filtering on macOS.
+- The non-bundled version for Windows looks for a JRE also in JAVA_HOME.

 Localization:
 -